atosti/coc/README.md

 	* Is Market Capitalization < (Assets - Liabilities) * 1.5
 7. Does it have cheap earnings?
 	* Is its P/E ratio < 15?
+8. Graham Number
+	* The Graham Number is a calculation to determine a fair value for a company's shares.
+It is calculated as the Square Root of (22.5*EPS*BVPS).

 Currently, it checks for everything except for #3 (dividends).
 Also, it only checks with the last 5 years of data instead of the last 10 or 20 as some criteria specify.
 This is to be fixed in coming updates.